09 May 2023

 What I'm trying to tell you (and as unbelievable as this may seem), is that there are real estate brokerage brands in Portugal that set aside potential buyers interested in purchasing that same house for which they are obliged by contract to try and find a buyer.

 And yes, Remax is one of those brands.

 In which scenario do you think you’ll be able to sell your property on more favorable terms?
 When you have 1 or 3 offers?
 And when do you think you’ll be most likely to get a higher number of offers?
 When you choose a brand that agrees to partner with all other real estate agents?
 Or when you choose one which uses mechanisms that reduce the likelihood of closing a deal with a buyer represented by another real estate brand?

 This is the most elementary understanding of the concept of market value.
 If the realtor to whom you have trusted the promotion of your home limits or restricts the property market, you cannot expect this attitude won’t affect the price at which you’ll be able to sell it.
 Because it will.
-I’m not the one saying it: it's the theory of economics and any real estate consultant with half a brain.
+I’m not the one saying it: it's the theory of economics and any real estate agent with half a brain.

 THE POPPING CHRONOLOGY